 You will find an excellent range of amenities and an eclectic mix of charming specialist shops in Alnwick.
-Wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including Bari Tea based in the Castle Quarter for a very lovely lunch or a decadent afternoon cream tea!
+Wander the cobbled streets and gift shops around the marketplace, or stop-off at one of the many quaint cafes across the area, including the Strawberry Lounge for a lovely afternoon cream tea.

 For provisions, you will find plenty of choice - try award-winning Turnbull’s for fine food and quality meats; The Alnwick Deli for delicious local produce, cheeses, hampers and gifts; or the Alnwick Bakery for home-baked bread, pies and pastries.
 There's a market every Saturday, a Farmers' Market on the last Friday of every month, and a number of large supermarkets nearby including a Marks & Spencers, and Sainsburys, as well as a handy Morrison's supermarket just across the road.

 The Running Fox in Shilbottle (3.5 miles) has an artisan bakery and café not to be missed.
 Alternatively, head to the Cook & Barker Inn at Newton-on-the-Moor (6.5 miles) or the pretty fishing village of Craster (7.5 miles) to sample the legendary oak smoked kippers from L Robson & Sons.
 Finally for a sumptuous seafood treat, head to The Potted Lobster in Bamburgh - featured in the prestigious Michelin Guide in both 2018 and 2019.